lgbarrere/CCCharles-Random/README.md

 # CCCharles-Random
 This project is a randomizer mod for Choo-Choo Charles that works with the multi-game multi-world randomizer [Archipelago](https://archipelago.gg/).
 The development of this randomizer is currently in progress and actively updated.
-This documentation can be updated at any moment, as the project is currently under complete reorganization.
+The game is considered playable, however it is an alpha version and it is not yet released on Archipelago.
-The randomization logic is not yet available, however several useful test modules have been implemented to facilitate the development.
+Several useful test modules have been implemented to facilitate the development.
 The currently used UE4SS version UE4SS_v3.0.1-98-g5c1bfc4.zip comes from [the experimental RE-UE4SS](https://github.com/UE4SS-RE/RE-UE4SS/releases/tag/experimental).

 ## Current features
 ### Blueprints
-Only test modules have been implemented to make the debugging and modding way easier and faster.
+All items from missions and items on the ground (mainly scraps) are randomized.
-The randomization logic is a work in progress.
+The randomization logic is a work in progress, no randomization option is available for the moment.

 ### C++
 APCpp is used to send a checked location to the Archipelago server or to receive items from any world.
-This work is still in progress.
+A consolidation of the code is in progress.

 ### Utility Tools
 To make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.
-The Overlay gives a list of useful shortcuts to test newly added features (Speed boost, teleportation, item swap, ...)
+The Overlay gives a list of useful shortcuts to test newly added features (speed boost, teleportation, item swap, ...).

 ## Recommendations
 For a better understanding of how to setup this project, some paths in this documentation are replaced by keywords as follows and should be known :